bfox9900/CAMEL99/Compiler/readme.md

 And the third way we could do this is to use INLINE[ .
 INLINE[ works just like CODE[ but it knows how to leave a threaded code word , enter the ASM code and return back to the Forth threaded word.
 There is a small speed penalty at each end of this process so use INLINE[ wisely.
 It also increases the size of your code GREATLY because it is literally making a copy of the machine code of each Forth word that you put INLINE[   ].

 : DUP@ INLINE[ DUP @ ] . ;

+### CREATE HEADLESS WORDS
+Feb 3 2018
+Fixed problem with HEADLESS word so it works now.
+Used HEADLESS to remove ADR>IN word from searchable dictionary in CAMLEL99  binary file.
+It is used by PARSE AND PARSE-NAME but is not very useful by itself.